Shaaali/identity-apps/docs/guides/applications/spa-new-react-app.md

 # Single page application: React

-This guide provides the steps to add authentication to your existing React single page application and onboard it to Asgardeo
+This guide provides steps to authenticate users to your React SPA with OIDC protocol by using the Asgardeo Auth React SDK

 ::: tip Before you begin